fgvieira/popgen_course/Exercises.md

-﻿# PopGen BCN 2019 - Variant Calling
+﻿# PopGen Course - Variant Calling

 In this session you will learn how to do:
-* genotype calling
+* calculate genotype likelihoods
 * allele frequency estimation
 * variant calling
+* genotype calling

 For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen (and many contributors) at the University of Copenhagen.
 More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).